varugheseben/edurek-data_science/Artificial Intelligence/Generative AI/Introduction.md

     - **Retrieval-Augmented Generation (RAG)**: Connects generative models to external live databases or vector databases.
 When a query is submitted, relevant documents are retrieved and fed into the prompt context to prevent hallucination and supply domain-specific knowledge without costly model retraining.
     - **Agentic Frameworks**: Orchestrates generative models as autonomous agents equipped with tools, memory, and task execution workflows (e.g., calling APIs, querying databases, running code).

+  ## Why Generative AI matters today
+  - Make human-AI interaction more natural and useful.
+  - Helps human to create digital content creation with high scalability.
+That means digital contents like texts, image, audio and video can be created in large set at high speed than humans.
+  - Boost productivity by assisting with repetitive or complex content generation.
+  - It enables to create chatbots and copilots with skills like analyze, assist, make decisions, and generate contents

   ## Key Applications
   - **Software Engineering & Data Science**
     - **Automated Code Synthesis**: Generating unit tests, translating legacy code bases, converting natural language requirements into functional code, and inline completion (e.g., GitHub Copilot).